Tips for Carrying Clothes for Ladakh Trip

 It is also important that you should also be aware of the best time to visit Leh Ladakh.

 July – August is considered to be pleasant, and light woolens mostly do the job for you in these months.
 In the winter months, when both Manali Leh Highway and Srinagar Leh Highway are closed due to heavy snow, then the conditions are icy.
-In such winter months, you need very heavy woolens to survive.
+In such winter months, you need very heavy woolen to survive.

-We can talk separately in some other article for preparing yourself for the winter Ladakh tour.
+We can talk separately in some other article about preparing yourself for the winter Ladakh tour.
 Hence, the tricky windows are from April to June and September to October.
 So, in this article, I will mainly focus on clothes to wear in Ladakh in these months.

 Packing clothes for Ladakh trip